hannorein/rebound/README.rst

 If something goes wrong, it is most likely the visualization module.
 You can turn it off by deleting the line which contains `OPENGL` in the makefile.
 Of course, you will not see the visualization in real time anymore.
 See below on how to install GLUT and fix this issue.

-If you want to start working on your own problem, simply copy one of the example directories or the template in the `problems` directory.
+If you want to start working on your own problem, simply copy one of the example directories.
 Then modify `problem.c` and `Makefile` according to your application.

 Running REBOUND